Military pay isn't taxed by Oregon for those who are stationed in Oregon but are domiciled outside of Oregon. Read Publication OR-17

-- You had a right to a refund of all 2018 Oregon income tax withheld because you had no tax liability.
+- You had a right to a refund of all 2021 Oregon income tax withheld because you had no tax liability.

-- You expect a refund of all 2019 Oregon income tax withheld because you resonable believe you won't have any tax liability.
+- You expect a refund of all 2022 Oregon income tax withheld because you resonable believe you won't have any tax liability.

 Military pay subtractions

-You may qualify for more than one of the subtractions below if your federal Adjusted Gross Income (AGI) includes military pay.
-Military pay is: active duty pay; reenlistment bonuses; and pay for guard and reserve annual training, weekend drills, and inactive duty training.
+You may qualify for one or more of the subtractions below if your federal Adjusted Gross Income (AGI) includes military pay.
+Military pay includes active duty pay; reenlistment bonuses; and pay for guard and reserve annual training, weekend drills, and inactive duty training.

 - Stationed outside Oregon—For military pay earned while stationed anywhere outside Oregon.